backstage/backstage/docs/tutorials/package-role-migration.md

 yarn backstage-cli migrate package-lint-configs
 ```

 Have a look at the new commands under `yarn backstage-cli repo`, and switch to them wherever you can.
-They tend to be a much faster compared to their `lerna` equivalents.
+They tend to be much faster compared to their `lerna` equivalents.

 ### Step 1 - Add package roles